chmouel/startpaac/README.md

 ## Configuration

 Create a configuration file at `$HOME/.config/startpaac/config` with the following content:
+(this will be auto created by paac if you don't have one)

 ```sh
 # PAC_DIR is the path to the pipelines-as-code directory, it will try to detect it otherwise